Ka'ak: Levant

 In Gaza, when a neighbour sends a dish filled with food to your house as is often the case during the holidays, it is customary to return the dish filled with food of your own making, and most commonly with ka'ak bi ajwa.
 The ka'ak sweets are also made year round among the entire Palestinian population and flour is sometimes substituted for semolina.

+In Idlib, Syria, olive oil flavored ka'ak are traditionally made for Eid.

 Ka'ak al-asfar ("the yellow roll") is a cake of bread that is made by Muslims in the Levant to honour the souls of the departed.
 Traditionally, this bread, stamped with an elaborate geometric design, was distributed along with dried fruit to the poor, to children, and to relatives, by the family of the deceased on the Thursday and Monday following the death and on a day known as Khamis al-Amwat ("Thursday of the Dead").
 A bread stamp (signum pistoris) that was used to imprint designs on these cakes was discovered in Palestine and dates back to the fourteenth or fifteenth century CE.
 It is round, with a round handle and geometric designs, and measures 19 centimeters in diameter.
 Ka'ak asfar is also traditionally made by Palestinian Christians on Easter.

-Maqroota (مقروطة) is a date-filled and anise-flavored variation of ka'ak, maqroota is often shaped into a 3 layer cake, with dough on the top and bottom layers and dates in the middle, which is then cut into pieces before baking, or shaped into rolls like kleicha.
+Maqroota (مقروطة) is a date-filled and anise-flavored variation of ka'ak, maqroota is often shaped into a 3 layer cake, with dough on the top and bottom layers and dates in the middle, which is then cut into pieces before baking, or shaped into rolls like kleicha, it typically contains olive oil or samneh.
 It is popular in Palestine, and in Lebanon, particularly in Sidon and among Palestinian refugees.

 Iraq

-Ka'ak sweets made by Iraqis are generally doughnut-shaped and covered in sesame seeds, such as ka'ak ab sumsum and ka'ak eem tzmukin, which has raisins among other ingredients.
+Ka'ak sweets made by Iraqis are generally doughnut-shaped and covered in sesame seeds, such as ka'ak ab sumsum and ka'ak eem kishmish, which has raisins among other ingredients.
 Ka'ak beharat oo tefach shares the shape and many of the same ingredients as ka'ak eem tzmukin, but substitutes apples for raisins and is coated in almonds instead of sesame seeds.